English Devolution White Paper

 Local government in Suffolk is changing.
 All county, district and borough councils are being replaced with 'unitary' councils, which will be responsible for delivering all services.

-We are working together, with district and borough councils in Suffolk, on an ambitious proposal for three unitary councils, which will deliver services to different parts of the county.
+We have worked together, with district and borough councils in Suffolk, on an ambitious proposal for three unitary councils, which will deliver services to different parts of the county.

 We believe these will meet the differing needs of our diverse communities - councils that are big enough to deliver, local enough to care.